Songkran (Thailand)

 In Thailand, New Year is now officially celebrated 1 January.
 Songkran was the official New Year until 1888, when it was switched to a fixed date of 1 April.
-Then in 1940, this date was shifted to 1 January.
-The traditional Thai New Year Songkran was transformed into a national holiday.
+In 1940, the date was shifted to 1 January.
+The traditional Thai New Year Songkran became a national holiday.
 Celebrations are famous for the public water fights framed as ritual cleansing.
+This has become quite popular among Thais and foreigners.